-Small and Significant Donations Alike Help MetroHealth Respond to COVID-19
+Small and Significant Donations Alike Help MetroHealth’s Ongoing Response to COVID-19

-From the time Ohio’s “stay-at-home” order went into effect in March 2020, MetroHealth received monetary and in-kind donations from generous individuals, family foundations and corporate supporters.
+From the time Ohio’s “stay-at-home” order went into effect in March 2020, MetroHealth received monetary and in-kind donations from generous individuals – including a $500,000 gift from an anonymous donor – family foundations and corporate supporters.
 Some donations, such as that from the DiGeronimo Family Foundation, were directed to the areas of greatest need facing the health system.

 Fifteen thousand full-face shields – donated by Cleveland-based Lubrizol Corporation, which collaborated with Nike to make the equipment available to health systems in several U.S. cities – were shipped to MetroHealth.

-Gifts from the Stephen McHale Family Foundation Fund and other donors were directed to the Employee Care Fund.
-Employees on the received day care, counseling and food delivery, and safe respite for caregivers in direct contact with COVID-19 patients.
+Gifts from the Stephen McHale Family Foundation Fund and other donors were directed to assist employees with day care, counseling and food delivery, and safe respite for caregivers in direct contact with COVID-19 patients.

-A donation to the Employee Care Fund from The PNC Financial Services Group, Inc., through its PNC Foundation, has provided meals for thousands of MetroHealth employees who continue to work at the main campus and other ambulatory sites.
+A donation from The PNC Financial Services Group, Inc., through its PNC Foundation, has provided meals for thousands of MetroHealth employees who continue to work at the main campus and other ambulatory sites.

 Other donations were used to provide essential items to hundreds of people in the neighborhoods surrounding MetroHealth Medical Center and across Cuyahoga County.